This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a bowl, stir together the graham cracker crumbs, coconut, walnuts, cocoa powder, and sugar.
-Pour in the melted butter and mix until well combined.
+• In a bowl, mix the graham cracker crumbs, coconut, walnuts, cocoa powder, and sugar.
+Stir in the melted butter until combined.

 • Lightly grease a 10-ounce ramekin.
-Press the mixture firmly into the ramekin using your fingertips or the back of a spoon.
+Press the mixture firmly into the bottom using your fingers or the back of a spoon.

-• In a medium bowl, use an electric hand mixer on medium speed to beat together the softened butter, cornstarch, and vanilla.
-Next, add the powdered sugar and heavy cream, then continue beating until smooth and combined.
+• In a medium bowl, beat the softened butter, cornstarch, and vanilla with an electric mixer.
+Add powdered sugar and cream, then mix until smooth.

-• Spoon the buttercream filling over the crust in the ramekin and refrigerate for about 1 hour.
+• Spread the filling over the crust.
+Refrigerate for 1 hour.

-• Once the dessert is set, remove it from the fridge.
-Let it sit at room temperature for a few minutes before serving to make it easier to scoop with a spoon.
+• Let sit at room temperature for a few minutes before serving.

 Notes